Search

 Social Stories and Feelings

 Social stories are individualized short stories about a social situation that children may encounter at any time.
 They use words and/or images to explain interactions, behaviors, and social skills.
 Social Stories are not just for younger students; they can be useful for all ages, including teenagers.
 Disabilities such as Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Conduct Disorder, Mood Disorders, and learning disabilities can impede a child’s ability to accurately perceive situations, empathize with others, and regulate behavior.
 These deficits make it difficult for children to learn appropriate behavior.
 Students who face these challenges benefit from direct instruction in social skills.
-Social stories are just one of many components of a social skills curriculum for helping these students prepare for specific situations and to reinforce positive behavior.
+Social stories for preschoolers and beyond are just one of many components of a social skills curriculum for helping these students prepare for specific situations and to reinforce positive behavior.

 Storyboard That’s characters are quite versatile, as they have many expressions and poses.
 Teachers can create picture scenes that focus on common emotions and issues, helping students feel more comfortable talking about feelings and other topics that may be difficult to discuss.